davidbalbert/c_toolchain/plan.md

 3. Implement individual component build scripts:
    - 3.1. ✅ Bootstrap Binutils
    - 3.2. ✅ Bootstrap GCC
-   - 3.3.
-Linux kernel headers
+   - 3.3. ✅ Linux kernel headers
-   - 3.4. bootstrap glibc
+   - 3.4. ✅ bootstrap glibc
-   - 3.5  libstdc++
+   - 3.5  ✅ libstdc++
-   - 3.6.
-Binutils (final)
+   - 3.6. ✅ Binutils (final)
-   - 3.7.
-GCC (final)
+   - 3.7. ✅ GCC (final)
-   - 3.8. glibc
+   - 3.8. ✅ glibc
-4. Create main orchestration script
-5. Test aarch64 → aarch64 build
+4. ✅ Test aarch64 → aarch64 build
-6. Verify reproducibility
+5. Make sure all files have a created at/modified at date equal to the timestamp of the latest commit.
+6. Create tar.gz files in out/ that are reproducible.
+7. Build in a different directory and verify that we can create identical tar.gz files.
+5. Build with clang and verify that we can create identical tar.gz files.

 ## Future Expansion